wireless ear buddies

 In general, since I have an android tablet (that also requires a headphone adapter I always forget to pack) and it’s annoying to repair wireless headphones, I think I’ll end up using both.
 AirPods with my phone and Sony whatevers with the tablet.
 The two combined are smaller than my old Bose headphones.
 Especially given the short battery lives, they’re not well suited to long flights.

 I’ve already become quite accustomed to not getting tangled in cords.
 It’s one of those hassles which isn’t recognized until it’s gone.
-I can put my phone down, then stand up with stuff going flying, which always just seemed like a thing which happened, but now it doesn’t, and I’m happy.
+I can put my phone down, then stand up without stuff going flying, which always just seemed like a thing which happened, but now it doesn’t, and I’m happy.